| History This patient had about a six-month history of weight loss

 bacteria into his metastases.
 He was treated with antibiotics,

+and his liver abscess was drained.
 When we saw him, he was on antibiotics with a resolved bacteremia

 and not in very good shape.
 The primary tumor was minimally